Seatis/my-teaching-materials/workshop/hardware/functions-interrupt-timers/README.md

 How does it possible?
 With JUMP instructions!
-So we can write a long program in the other part of the program memory and in the interrupt vector table we can only write a JUMP instruction to the program's first instruction's memory address.
+So we can write a long program in the other part of the program memory and in the interrupt vector table we can simply write a JUMP instruction to the program's first instruction's memory address.

 The compiler will do these things for us, but how can we use them?
 Simply we write a special function for each interrupt sources we want to handle.
 It's looks like: